AKINWALE ABOLUWADE

 Adegbite, Chief Executive Officer of Twindad Foundation, identified youth unemployment, poor road networks, inadequate healthcare, insecurity and economic hardship as major challenges confronting the constituency.

-He highlighted his humanitarian and empowerment initiatives across communities, including youth empowerment programmes, support for vulnerable persons and sports development projects, pledging to champion policies that would enhance infrastructure, security and economic opportunities if elected.
+He highlighted his humanitarian and empowerment initiatives across communities, including youths empowerment programmes, support for vulnerable persons and sports development projects, pledging to champion policies that would enhance infrastructure, security and economic opportunities if elected.